IBM-Bluemix-Docs/third-party/service-rmc-publish.md

 {:download: .download}
 {:external: target="_blank" .external}

-# Step 5.
-Publishing and testing your service
+# Publishing and testing your service
 {: #step5-pubtest}

 Now that you have your hosted broker or brokers that meet the OSB specification, you can return to the resource management console to publish your service to the {{site.data.keyword.Bluemix_notm}} catalog.